hall-n/hall-n.github.io/Peasants/Commerce from pilgrims.md

-Income pilgrims brought increase in commerce ^0a105d
-- petition to open road to pilgrim

 ### Community wanted commerce from pilgrims
-- oyama example AMBROS
+- oyama example Ambros 2008
-- Tosa example ROBERTS
+- Tosa example Roberts 1998

-#### Communities and establishments relied on pilgrims for income
+## Ambros 2008, Communities and establishments relied on pilgrims for income
 - Ferrymen at crossing points along the Tama and Sagami rivers came to rely on pilgrims for income.
 Villagers set up small inns providing meals and lodging for weary travelers, especially during the summer festival at Ōyama.
 - These inns were established solely to accommodate pilgrims during the summer festival because there was no other substantial traffic through the villages.
 Many of these establishments were seasonal, operating only during the summer festival and providing temporary by-work for peasants hired from nearby villages.
 - By the latter half of the eighteenth century, towns in Sagami and Musashi had come to rely financially on the pilgrimage traffic to Ōyama.